-If your DIRECTV System needs service, please contact your dealer or the nearest Service Center from the Yellow Pages.
-Please do not send any products to the Indianapolis address listed in this manual or on the carton.
-This will only add delays in service for your product.
+If your DIRECTV System needs service, please contact your dealer or the nearest Servicenter from the Yellow Pages.
+Please do not send any products to the Indianapolis address listed in this manual or on the carton, as doing so will only add delays in service for your product.